Yandex Salario Ingeniero DevOps | RUB 3.75M-RUB 4.73M+ | Levels.fyi

-La compensación de Ingeniero DevOps in Russia en Yandex va desde RUB 3.75M por year para G16 hasta RUB 4.73M por year para G17.
-El paquete de compensación year mediano in Russia totaliza RUB 4.25M.
+La compensación de Ingeniero DevOps in Russia en Yandex varía de RUB 3.75M por year para G16 a RUB 4.73M por year para G17.
+El paquete de compensación mediano year in Russia totaliza RUB 4.25M.
 Ver el desglose de salario base, acciones y bonos para los paquetes de compensación total de Yandex. Última actualización: 10/8/2025

 Nombre del Nivel